randy3k/SendTextPlus/README.md

 - <kbd>cmd</kbd>+<kbd>b</kbd> (Mac) or <kbd>ctrl</kbd>+<kbd>b</kbd> (Windows/Linux): source current file (R, Julia and Python only)

-    SendTextPlus uses Sublime build system to source files, you might have to choose the `SendTextPlus` build system before pressing the keys.
+    SendTextPlus uses Sublime build system to source files, you might have to choose the `Source File` option in a pop up window.

 ### Platform and syntax specific settings.